 In OroCRM, this step is performed by the system administrator and is described in the Configure RFM guide.

 In step 2 each customer is assigned corresponding ranks.
-OroCRM performs this step automatically after segments are defined.
+OroCRM performs this step automatically when segments are defined.

 In step 3, you study RFM cells.
-This can help you determine, among other things, which promotions are the best for which customers.
+This can help you determine (among other things) which promotions are better for which customers.

 For example, the data above can be interpreted as follows:

 - John Dow makes frequent and small orders.
-An upselling / cross-selling technique can be tried out to make this customer more profitable for the store.
+An upselling/cross-selling technique can help make this customer more profitable for the store.

 - Jane Row made many orders on regular basis and spent a significant amount of money on them.
-She has not returned to the store for some time thought.
+However, she has not returned to the store for some time.
 A reactivation promotion may help her switch back to making orders in your store.

-For how you can study the RFM metrics with OroCRM, see the Use RFM data section.
+For how you can study the RFM metrics with OroCRM, see the How RFM Data is Used section below.

 When sales or customer service staff contacts a particular customer, the RFM information can help them make better decisions.
-For this purpose, the customer’s FRM metrics can be easily accessed from the customer or account views.
+For this purpose, a customer’s RFM metrics can be easily accessed from the customer or account views.

-To simplify creating of marketing lists and reports, you can create a customer segment based on the RFM metrics and reuse it wherever appropriate.
+To simplify the creation of marketing lists and reports, you can create a customer segment based on RFM metrics, and reuse it wherever required.

-You may want to define a segment which comprises customers that made orders frequently in the past but show no recent activity (let’s assume, it is those whose recency is 4 and worth and frequency is 3 and better).
+You may want to define a segment which comprises customers that made orders frequently in the past but show no recent activity.
+For instance, let us assume, it is those whose recency is 4 and lower (5, 6, etc) and frequency is 3 and higher (1,2).
 Make this segment dynamic and it will be automatically updated as soon as new data appears in the system.